devanSAGA/visual-json-builder/README.md

 ## Features

-- Visual editor to define JSON schemas using a drag-and-drop UI
+- Visual editor to define JSON schemas using UI
 - Live preview of formatted JSON schema that stays in sync with the visual editor
 - Support for **Text**, **Number**, **Boolean**, **Object**, **Array**, and **Null** property types
+- Support for some validation rules based on the property type
 - Virtualization in the visual editor to handle large JSON schemas efficiently
 - Collapsible validator panel for validating JSON input against the schema
 - Copy to clipboard functionality for both JSON schema and input JSON